Education Laws and Regulations

 (6) The evaluation cycle shall include a summative evaluation, in which the evaluator determines an overall rating of educator performance based on the evaluator's professional judgment and an examination of evidence that demonstrates the educator's performance against Performance Standards and evidence of the attainment of the Educator Plan goals.
 The educator shall have the opportunity to respond in writing to the summative evaluation.

-(7) Evidence of the experienced educator's impact on the learning, growth, and achievement of the students under the educator's responsibility, together with the summative evaluation rating, shall be used as follows:
+(7) Evidence of the experienced educator's performance, shall be used as follows:

 For any experienced educator who receives an evaluation rating of Exemplary or Proficient, the district shall take the following actions: